 “Many people are good at talking about what they are doing, but in fact do little.
 Others do a lot but don’t talk about it; they are the ones who make a community live.” ― Jean Vanier, Community And Growth

-Some of the Forums achievements include the securing of land and the building of the Donegall Pass Community Centre in partnership with Belfast City Council and in partnership with The Dept of Education the adaption and refurbishment of a building for use of the present day Youth Centre.
+Some of the Forums achievements include working in partnership with Belfast City Council to secure the land to develop the Donegall Pass Community Centre and in partnership with the Department for Education, the adaption and refurbishment of a building for use of the present day Youth Centre.

-Unsightly waste land on the main Donegall Pass where the old youth club stood was identified for community use by the Forum.
+The Forum identified the need to develop unsightly waste land where the old youth club stood, into a community asset.
 We negotiated for the old unsafe building to be demolished and the land was later used to develop the community garden which is managed by the Forum and run by volunteers from the community.

 The Forum also took the lead in securing funding from International Fund for Ireland and DSD for the purchase and refurbishment of the CRI Building which had previously been empty and falling into disrepair for ten years.
 The building now houses the present day DPCF offices, training rooms, health suite and community resources.